andrejobuljen/Hi-Fi_mocks/README.md

 ## About

 Codes to produce 3D neutral hydrogen (HI) over-density fields in real and redshift space tuned to HI clustering properties of [Illustris](https://www.tng-project.org) TNG300-1 (L=205 Mpc/h).
-These codes allow quick and accurate production of HI mocks.
+These codes allow quick and accurate production of HI mocks for any box size and any redshift between z=0-5.
 This code is accompanying the paper: [arXiv:2207.12398](https://arxiv.org/abs/2207.12398).
 It is based on the perturbative approach from [Schmittfull+18](https://arxiv.org/abs/1811.10640) & [+19](https://arxiv.org/abs/2012.03334).

-## Usage
+## Installation

 `Hi-Fi mocks` are based on and require [nbodykit](https://github.com/bccp/nbodykit) package.
 To install `nbodykit` please follow these [instructions](https://nbodykit.readthedocs.io/en/latest/getting-started/install.html) (preferably using `conda`).
 Once installed, also install `matplotlib` package by running: `conda install matplotlib` within the `nbodykit` conda environment.